Course Syllabus

 Please also see the following Privacy Policies for technologies used in this course.

-Assessments & Grading
+▶ Assessments & Grading

 Practice Courses

 In addition to this course, you will also see a Practice course listed in your Courses fly-out menu in the Global Navigation menu on the far left of your screen.
-Please use your Practice course as your work space for completing the assignments you will be asked to submit in this training course.
+Please use your Practice course as your workspace for completing the assignments you will be asked to submit in this training course.
 If you cannot locate your practice course, please contact me ASAP.

 Alternatively, as long as it meets all of the requested assignment requirements, please feel free to use screenshots of a current course you are building or a course you have already built to fulfill your assignment submissions.
 If you choose this option, please also include a brief note with your submission in the assignment comments explaining how your new or existing course meets the assignment requirements.
-Please note, that content imported from someone else’s master course, content imported from Canvas Commons, and templates provided by your campus do not qualify for this option.
+Please note that content imported from someone else’s master course, content imported from Canvas Commons, and templates provided by your campus do not qualify for this option.

 If you are using Canvas for something other than teaching a course, please do your best to adapt your use case to the assignment requirements.
 If you have questions about how to do this, please ask me.
-Even if you won't have actual students in your course, you may have colleagues or other participants so think about things from their perspective when answering discussion questions and building your practice content.
+Even if you won't have actual students in your course, you may have colleagues or other participants, so think about things from their perspective when answering discussion questions and building your practice content.

 Assessments

-• You must complete all of the graded module assessments before the course ending date to be eligible to receive a passing grade and earn a certificate.
+• You must complete all of the graded module assessments before the course ending date to be eligible to receive a passing grade and earn a digital completion badge.

 • You must score a minimum of 85% on each homework assignment before the skill will be considered mastered.